nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 - **BusinessName2**: The second business name of the CodeSystem.
 The CodeSystem MAY have a second BusinessName segment.
 Where there is a second BusinessName, each one MUST be separated by a hyphen (-) character.
 For example 'CodeSystem-SPINE-ErrorOrWarningCode'.
 - **Version**: This is the major version number of the CodeSystem e.g. 'CodeSystem-ITK-CareSettingType-1'.
 Mandatory

+This name MUST be used as the CodeSystems's filename.

+In addition, The **[BusinessName1]-[BusinessName2]-[Version]** section of the CodeSystem's name MUST be used in two places:

+- The **name** of the resource - specifically the name.value element
+- The resource's **logical ID**

-The [BusinessName1]-[BusinessName2]-[Version] section of the CodeSystem's filename forms the final segment of its URL and is used to populate its logical id (e.g. the CodeSystem.id element).
+The logical ID forms the final segment of the URL of the CodeSystem resource and is used to populate its logical id (i.e. the CodeSystem.id element) when published on the a national FHIR Reference server.
 An example URL for a CodeSystem on the NHS Digital FHIR Reference Server is https://fhir.nhs.uk/STU3/CodeSystem/ITK-CareSettingType-1, ITK-CareSettingType-1 being the value of the logical id.
 "
 %}

 {% include requirement_box.html
-	heading="FHIR-NAME-03: NHS Digital FHIR ValueSet filenames MUST follow an agreed format" content="This section details a set of rules that MUST be followed when creating NHS Digital FHIR ValueSets.
+	heading="FHIR-NAME-03: NHS Digital FHIR ValueSet names MUST follow an agreed format" content="This section details a set of rules that MUST be followed when creating NHS Digital FHIR ValueSets.
 The filename of the ValueSet consists of a number of name segments and will be in the form:-

 **[FHIRAssetName]-[BusinessName1]-[BusinessName2]-[Version]**